A Plant-Based Pyramid: Broccoli Salad

 - 1 Head Organic Broccoli

-- Organic Tomatoes
+- 3 medium sized Organic Tomatoes

 - 1 Can Organic Black Olives

-- Organic Mayonnaise
+- Organic Avocado Mayonnaise to taste

 Using a food processor, chop broccoli and olives.
 I pulsed them at least 10 times to get the desired texture.
 Hand chop tomatoes then place them into a large bowl with the broccoli, incorporating evenly.
 Add mayonnaise to taste, a 1/4 cup at a time – the mayonnaise primarily functions as a binder for the salad.
 Voila!
 You may garnish with toasted sunflower seeds if desired.
 You can make a large batch to store this salad in large plastic containers in the refrigerator during the summer months.